 #3 BRING EARPHONES OR EARPLUGS

 In order to offer great flight costs, RyanAir blares advertisements throughout the flight on their intercom.
-I did not experience this on my flight to Italy but I believe it is dependent on which planes you board.
+I did not experience this on my flight to Rome, Italy, however, I believe it is depending on the flight that you board.

 #4 BUY SNACKS AND DRINKS BEFORE BOARDING